 Management is responsible for the other information.
-The other information comprises the management report prepared in accordance with the requirements of the Law of Georgia on Accounting, Reporting and Auditing.
+The other information comprises the management report prepared in accordance with the requirements of the Law of Georgia on Accounting, Reporting and Auditing, but does not include the financial statements and our auditor's report thereon.

-Our opinion on the financial statements does not cover the management report.
+Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.